A. Quotation & Sale

 19.1 The Supplier must disclose in writing to the Purchaser all actual and potential conflicts of interest that exist, arise or may arise (either for the Supplier or the Supplier’s Personnel) in the course of performing its obligations under this Agreement as soon as practical after it becomes aware of that conflict.

-The Supplier must comply with the laws in force in the State of New South Wales in performing its obligations under this Agreement.
+The Supplier must comply with the laws in force in the jurisdiction where it is performing its obligations under this Agreement.

 21.1 This Agreement is governed by the laws in the State of New South Wales.

 21.2 The courts of the State of New South Wales have exclusive jurisdiction in connection with this Agreement.

 22. Entire agreement